ramyasherlydabbala/fraud-detection-ml-pipeline/README.md

 # Fraud Detection ML Pipeline
+End-to-end machine learning project to detect fraudulent transactions using Random Forest and XGBoost, with model comparison and evaluation.

 ## Overview
 This project builds an end-to-end machine learning pipeline to detect fraudulent transactions.
 It compares multiple models (Random Forest and XGBoost) to improve detection accuracy and reduce false positives.